Contents

 Species

-A number of species are often sold as cinnamon:[18]
+A number of species are often sold as cinnamon:[18]- Cinnamomum verum ("True cinnamon", Sri Lanka cinnamon or Ceylon cinnamon)

 Due to the presence of a moderately toxic component called coumarin, European health agencies have recently warned against consuming large amounts of cassia.[20]
 This is contained in much lower dosages in Cinnamomum burmannii due to its low essential oil content[citation needed].
 Coumarin is known to cause liver and kidney damage in high concentrations.
 Ceylon cinnamon has negligible amounts of coumarin.[21]